u-blox/c209-aoa-tag/README.md

 However getting it up and running on other boards which either use NINA-B4 module (like **NINA-B4-EVK**) or a bare NRF52833 should only be a matter of selecting the appropriate board file.

 ## Building the application to use with OpenCPU DFU Bootloader
 C209 boards come pre flashed with a DFU bootloader.
 To build a binary that is compatible with that the `CONFIG_FLASH_BASE_ADDRESS` needs to be changed.
+If the pre-flashed bootloader has been erased or overwritten then flash the dfu_bootloader/mbr_nrf52_2.4.1_mbr.hex and dfu_bootloader/nrf52833_xxaa_bootloader.hex using using J-Flash Lite/nrfjprog or similar tool to restore it.
 See the following complete steps to build and flash.
 - In menuconfig change "Flash Base Address" from 0x0 to 0x1000 (or uncomment CONFIG_FLASH_BASE_ADDRESS=0x1000 in prj_base.conf)
 - Re-Run CMAKE and re-build
 - Copy the zephyr.bin file from build/zephyr folder to dfu_bootloader.
 - In dfu_bootloader run `nrfutil pkg generate --hw-version 52 --sd-req 0x00 --application-version 0 --application zephyr.bin app.zip`
-- Flash dfu_bootloader/mbr_nrf52_2.4.1_mbr.hex and dfu_bootloader/nrf52833_xxaa_bootloader.hex using J-Flash Lite/nrfjprog or similar tool.
-- To enter DFU mode when an application is flashed hold down SW1 and click reset.
+- To enter DFU mode when an application is flashed hold down SWITCH_2 and click reset.
 - In dfu_bootloader run `nrfutil dfu serial -pkg app.zip -p COMXXX -b 115200 -fc 1`
 - Now the module will be flashed.
 It's also possible to keep the "Flash Base Address" to 0x1000 and develop as usual and flashing with SeS or west as it will flash the application on the correct address and it will be started by the open bootloader.